rust-lang/rust/text/0000-as-cell.md

 aliasing references, but comes with restrictions that makes it not generally applicable, namely:

-- The need to modify the data structure containing the data (Which might not always be possible because it might come from external code).
+- The need to change the definition of the data structure containing the data (Which is not always possible because it might come from external code).
 - Loss of the ability to directly hand out `&T` and `&mut T` references to the data.
-- Refcounting overhead in case of `RefCell<T>`.

-This RFC proposes a way to address these in cases where `Cell<T>` would be used by introducing simple conversions functions to the standard library that allow the creation of shared borrowed `Cell<T>`s from mutably borrowed `T`s.
+This RFC proposes a way to address these in cases where `Cell<T>` could be used by introducing simple conversions functions to the standard library that allow the creation of shared borrowed `Cell<T>`s from mutably borrowed `T`s.